Skip to main content

 Mix the bicarb soda, citric acid, cornflour and colour powder until combined.
 Stir through dried flower petals, glitter, essential oils and crystal chips to your liking.
 Slowly add water and invite the kids to experience it with all their senses.

-Note: Although citric acid is a natural and non-toxic ingredient, please remind kids not to consume any parts of the powder or the potions.
-This is suitable for kids 5 years or older.
+Note: Although citric acid is a natural and non-toxic ingredient, please remind children not to consume any parts of the powder or the potions.
+If your child has open wounds on their hands or eczema, the citric acid may sting their skin, so please only invite this play if their skin is healthy.
+This play is suitable for children 3+.

 Continue reading